Octets/SeaGoatVision/INSTALL.md

   pip install jsonrpclib-pelix pyzmq

+#### Mac OSX :
+Start by installing Xcode command-line tools.
+On 10.9 Mavericks, this is as straightforward as entering this line in a terminal:

+	xcode-select --install

+On previous versions, you'll have to download the package from Apple Dev website at http://developers.apple.com/downloads .

+You will also need the QT4 library.
+Grab it from the official QT Project site (http://qtproject.org/downloads).
+You'll also need to fetch the PySide Mac binary from the side.
+Install both.

+Then, from the terminal:

+	sudo easy_install pip pil
+	sudo pip install numpy scipy pyqt libopencv jsonrpclib-pelix pyzmq

+Finally, you will need to compile OpenCV from source.
+Please refer to the FAQ for this.

 ### C. Third-party
 Note: The third-party pydc1394 is dependant of cython 0.19.
 Be sure you have it, else install it with easy_install from his website.
 You don't need Pydc1394 if you haven't Firewire camera.